Machine Learning Is Making Video Game Characters Smarter And Robots More Competent

 There are also many examples of training self-driving systems in game-like environments.
 MSC Software’s Virtual Test Drive application provides simulations for car training.
 Games like The Open Racing Car Simulator and Euro Truck Simulator 2 are also being used for virtual training of autonomous cars.
 And Nvidia’s new Isaac Lab uses rival Epic Games’ Unreal Engine to generate lifelike virtual environments for training the algorithms that control actual robots.

-Lange promises that the new ML-Agents tools, now available in beta, will eliminate days or even weeks of hacking together links between a game engine and AI software.
+Lange promises that the new ML-Agents tools, now available in beta on GitHub, will eliminate days or even weeks of hacking together links between a game engine and AI software.
 “What we’re trying to do here is get to that point within an hour,” he says, making it easier for more people to experiment with developing a better game character or training a robot.

 Smarter Games